 Autocracy was the need of the times

-An autocracy may be necessary to make a business take off in the harsh market battles.
+An autocracy may be necessary in the very first phase of a business to make it take off in the harsh market battles.
 Especially new comers in the market are always exposed to kill-or-be-killed situations.
 They don’t have time to make decisions after democratic consultation.
 The founder of CondeHouse was with an autocratic leadership style, and that made the company survive and thrive, I’m sure.
 I don’t think the leadership style was what he intended.
 He was a master craftsman and furniture designer of frantic passion.
 It is the passion that drove forward everything including himself autocratically.
 In the furniture industry in Japan, he is a legend.
 There are many anecdotes about him, but today, let me narrow down and share two of them.

 The dawn of the Japanese furniture industry